Development charges

 Starting November 3, 2025, no interest will be charged on deferred DC payments.

-Find more information about interest charges in the Development Charge Interest Policy (PDF).
+Find more information about interest charges in the City’s Development Charge Interest Policy (PDF).
+This policy is currently being updated now that the 2026 DC bylaw has been approved.

 Before you apply for a building permit